Ex-Gov. Deval Patrick announces 2020 presidential bid

-WASHINGTON (AP) — Former Massachusetts Gov. Deval Patrick is making a late entry into the Democratic presidential race.
+WASHINGTON (AP) — Former Massachusetts Gov. Deval Patrick announced Thursday he is running for president, making a late entry into the Democratic race less than three months before primary voting begins.

-Patrick announced his bid Thursday in an online video, saying, “I am today announcing my candidacy for president of the United States.”
+In this May 7, 2017 file photo, former Massachusetts Gov. Deval Patrick arrives at the John F. Kennedy Presidential Library and Museum in Boston for the 2017 Profile in Courage award ceremony.
+(AP Photo/Steven Senne, File)

+In an announcement video, Patrick highlighted his poverty-stricken childhood on Chicago’s South Side, saying he’s running for the “people who feel left out and left back.”

+As the first in his family to go to college and law school, Patrick said, “I’ve had a chance to live my American Dream.”
+But over the years, the “path to that dream” has closed off for others, he said, as government and economy have been “letting us down.”

 Patrick made history as the first black governor of Massachusetts and has close ties to former President Barack Obama and his network of political advisers.
-But he faces significant fundraising and organizational hurdles less than three months before voting begins.
+But he faces significant fundraising and organizational hurdles this late in the race.

-Patrick’s announcement comes as some Democrats worry about the strength of the party’s current field of contenders.
+His announcement comes as some Democrats worry about the strength of the party’s current field of contenders.
 Another Democrat — former New York City Mayor Michael Bloomberg — is also weighing a last-minute bid for the party’s nomination.

 Bloomberg has taken steps toward launching a presidential campaign, filing candidate papers in Alabama and Arkansas.
 Even 2016 nominee Hillary Clinton this week said in a BBC interview that she is “under enormous pressure from many, many, many people to think about it,” adding that she has no such plans but still would “never, never, never say never.”